yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/README.md

 For Online CoderPad (Technical Interview):
 - Free Online Coding Platform (C++/Python/R/Matlab/Java all available): https://coderpad.io/launch-sandbox

+### Software Installation

+It is required to use the programming language R. I will explain the difference of using Python and R.
+- For installation of the programming language R, please use the link [here](https://cran.r-project.org/bin/windows/base/) and click the big blue link that says "Download R 4.0.3. for Windows".
+In situation where the location is not in the United States, there could be different versions.
+Do not worry about this the version.
+- For installation of the programming IDE RStudio (this is a different installation of R), please use the link [here](https://rstudio.com/products/rstudio/download/#download)
+- Do not worry about Windows or Macbook.
+The links provided above have download for both Windos and Macbook.
+- For installation of the programming language Python, please use the link [here](https://www.python.org/downloads/).
+It is required that you install Python.
+This is because we will render Python language in IDE RStudio.

 # Philosophy

 There are the following philosophy I would like to address with my audience.